Phillies vs. Athletics game thread

-The Oakland Athletics will continue their homestand Saturday when they continue a three-game series against the Philadelphia Phillies.
-James Kaprielian will get the start for Oakland while Philadelphia will go with left-hander Cristopher Sanchez.
+The Oakland Athletics will try to snap a four-game losing streak Sunday when they wrap up a three-game series against the Philadelphia Phillies.
+Hogan Harris will get the start for the A’s while the Phillies will go with Zack Wheeler.

-Ramon Laureano returns to the starting lineup for the first time since Wednesday.
-He will hit second and play right field.
-Aledmys Diaz gets another start at shortstop while Carlos Perez will be behind the plate and catch Kaprielian.
-Shea Langeliers will serve as the DH and hit ninth.
+For Oakland, Ryan Noda moves into the leadoff spot and will be followed by Jace Peterson, Brent Rooker and Seth Brown.
+JJ Bleday starts in place of Esteury Ruiz in center.
+Tyler Wade gets the start at shortstop and will bat ninth.

 : @SportsRadioWIP